mlee041317/mlee040521github.io/README.md

 # Portfolio
-Michelle's portfolio showcases a clean, minimalistic page, with an about me section, technical skills, projects, contact form, and a fully functioning navigation.
+Michelle's portfolio showcases a clean, minimalistic page, with an about me section, projects, contact form, a fully functioning navigation, and footer.

 ## Technologies Used
 * HTML
 * CSS
-* Javascript

 ## Existing Features
 * Working Navigation
+* Working Project Links
-* Contact Form
+* Working Footer